-A cohort is defined as a group of students and staff who remain together.
+In our school division, a cohort is defined as a group of students and staff who remain together.
 The size of the cohort will depend on the size of the classroom and the number of students assigned to the teacher.

 Every effort will be made to keep the same students and staff together and limit contact between cohorts within the school.
 Cohorting continues to be a focus during activities outside the classroom, such as recess and lunch breaks.
 The cohort concept encourages individuals who cannot maintain 2 metre physical distance when in group settings to interact with the same people within their own cohort group.
-If students from two different cohorts wish to socialize, they should remain 2 meters apart.
+If students from two different cohorts wish to socialize, they should remain 2 metres apart.
 Strategies such as staggering breaks and limiting gatherings will lessen the chances of an outbreak and ease contact tracing.
-While schools cannot control what happens outside of school hours, cohorting or other control measures within a school will still help lessen the risk of COVID-19 transmission as per the Alberta Government's Implementing School Re-entry Guidelines.
+While schools cannot control what happens outside of school hours, cohorting or other control measures within a school will still help lessen the risk of COVID-19 transmission as per the Alberta Government's Guidance for schools (K-12).